 A Brief Van Nuys Branch Library History

-Library service in Van Nuys began in 1911 when the community was founded.
-In 1925 a bond issue was approved providing a Spanish-style library at 14555 Sylvan Street.
+Library service in Van Nuys began in 1911, the same year the community was founded.
+In 1925, voters approved a bond issue that funded the construction of a Spanish-style library at 14555 Sylvan Street.
 That library was opened to the public in March 1927 and served the community until April 1964.
-In 37 years, the circulation grew from 27,000 to more than 350,000 volumes annually.

-The Van Nuys Branch Library was opened on May 11, 1964 as part of the 15th and final project in the San Fernando Valley under terms of the 1957 bond issue program.
-Twenty-eight projects were authorized in the bond issue and the Van Nuys Branch was the twenty-seventh to be completed.
+The new Van Nuys Branch Library opened on May 11, 1964.
+It was the 27th completed project—and the 15th and final project in the San Fernando Valley— under the 1957 bond issue program, which authorized 28 projects.

-In addition to housing one of the busiest branches in the Valley, this building was also headquarters for the Los Angeles Public Library's bookmobile service.
-These "libraries on wheels" brought books to the outlying sections of the San Fernando Valley where community libraries have not been established.
-The bookmobile service, known as the Traveling Branch, circulated almost 250,000 volumes annually.
+In addition to housing one of the busiest branches in the Valley, the building also became headquarters for the Los Angeles Public Library's bookmobile service.
+Known as the Traveling Branch, these "libraries on wheels" brought books to outlying areas of the San Fernando Valley not served by community libraries, circulating nearly 250,000 volumes annually.

 The renovation was funded by Proposition 1, the 1989 bond issue for branch libraries.